What We Hide From

 Confront Your Dark Side

-I’m going to give you permission (or a challenge) if that’s what you need to confront your dark side this Halloween.
+I’m going to give you permission to confront your dark side this Halloween.

 - Make your own costume, it doesn’t have to be perfect, revel in doing something that isn’t about perfection.